Transgender rights in the spotlight as Arkansas and Tennessee become latest states to pass anti-trans legislation - KION546

 “There have been many existential threats to trans existence, but there’s something uniquely dangerous about what’s going on right at this moment with the combination of the sports bills and the health care bills,” Strangio told CNN.
 “I think the impulse underlying both is to try to establish governmental policy that it’s harmful to be trans.”

 Much of the legislation that is pending or has been adopted restricts athletes’ participation in public school sports to the gender that matches the sex that athletes were assigned at birth.
-But it’s not possible to know a person’s gender identity at birth, and there is no consensus criteria for assigning sex at birth.
+But it’s not possible to know a person’s gender identity at birth, and for some people, the sex listed on their original birth certificate is a misleading way of describing the body they have.

+While sex is a category that refers broadly to physiology, a person’s gender is an innate sense of identity.
+The factors that go into determining the sex listed on a person’s birth certificate may include anatomy, genetics and hormones, and there is broad natural variation in each of these categories.
+For this reason, the language of “biological sex,” as used in this legislation, can be overly simplistic and misleading.

 Last year, Idaho passed a bill banning trans girls’ participation in sports — but the law was blocked by a federal judge over the summer.

-Note: Clarification: This story has been updated to provide additional explanation as to the distinctions between gender and sex.